-No student shall knowingly participate in gang and/ or gang-like activity, irrespective of whether schools are in session, within Board of Education owned or leased property, including school buildings or on school grounds; on school buses or other school vehicles; or during any school, school-related, or school sponsored activity, whether held on school property or at locations off school property, which includes, but is not limited to:
+No student shall knowingly participate in gang and/or gang-like activity, irrespective of whether schools are in session, within Board of Education owned or leased property, including school buildings or on school grounds; on school buses or other school vehicles;

 - a.
 Wearing, possessing, using, distributing, displaying, or selling clothing, jewelry, emblem, badge, symbol, sign, or other item which evidences or reflects membership in or affiliation with any gang. - b.
 Commission of any act which furthers the interest of any gang, gang-like activity, or act of violence, including but not limited to: - 1.
 Soliciting membership in a gang - 2.
 Requesting any person to pay for protection or other-wise intimidating or threatening any person - 3.
 Soliciting other students to engage in physical violence against any other person - 4.
-Engaging in any act, either verbal or nonverbal, including gestures handshakes, slogans, drawings, etc. showing membership or affiliation with any gang - 5.
+Engaging in any act, either verbal or nonverbal, including gestures handshakes, slogans, drawings, etc., showing membership or affiliation with any gang - 5.
 Challenging or provoking fights, stare-downs, flashing colors, verbal remarks, etc. - 6.
 Marking or defacing school property with messages, symbols, or slogans that may signify gang affiliation - 7.
 Displaying gang apparel, signs, symbols, or slogans on personal property - 8.
 Engaging in physical confrontations where one or more persons confront another individual or group - 9.
 Using electronic devices such as cell phones, or computers to communicate gang activities while on school property